-Assistance animals do not fall under the guidelines of ADA.
+Emotional Support Animals do not fall under the guidelines of ADA.
 An animal with a purpose of providing emotional support, comfort, therapy, or companionship is not considered a service animal.
-If you are requesting an Assistance Animal, please see the Center for Equal Access.
+If you are requesting an Emotional Support Animal, please see the Center for Equal Access.

 *There are exceptions to a service dog including provisions regarding miniature horses.
 Any requests of having a miniature horse on campus will be determined on a case-by-case basis.